If you’re interested in learning how to get rid of mice without killing your pets, you’ve come to the right place.

 If given the opportunity, a mouse can sneak inside at any time of the year (although mice more often come indoors during the cold winter months).

 These tiny rodents feed primarily on bits of cereal, grains, and nuts.
-However, they’ll eat anything they can find – and anything you might have available is fair game!
+However, mice will eat anything they can find – and anything you might have available is fair game!
 Some favorite options include produce, dry goods, pet food, chocolate, cheese, and bird seed.

 Mice have super sharp teeth, so the first sign of infestation that you might notice is gnawed pieces of food packaging.
 They can easily tear through both plastic and paper packages.